 Like most people, I started drawing at an early age and always dreamt of going to art school.
 Luckily, I never stopped dreaming (or drawing).
-Well, due to circumstances, my life took some very different paths and I finally managed to get myself into an art class at the age of 28yrs whilst working at a telecoms firm in 2010.
-Yes, I just gave my number away :)
+Well, due to circumstances, my life took some very different paths, but I finally managed to get myself into an art class in my late 20's.

-I was fortunate to be able to visit and study Arabic in Syria prior to the war (2002-2003).
-At the university I attended, our Khatt (arabic calligraphy) teacher would give us basic lessons in the Riq'a script which is the Arabic shorthand.
-We were awestruck by his Diwani style calligrams, which often caused the class noise to drop immediately.
+I was fortunate to be able to study Arabic in Syria between 2002-2003.
+It was at the Abu Nour University in Damascus, where our Khatt (arabic calligraphy) teacher, Professor Adham Fadi Al-Ja'fari would give us basic lessons in the Riq'a script.
+We were awestruck by his Diwani style calligrams he drew on he chalkboard which often caused the class noise to drop immediately.
 After some years of returning back home, I had a burning desire to dive deeper into the art of Arabic Calligraphy.

-My father then suggested I sit with a friend of his, Dr Sulaiman Nordien to learn Arabic Calligraphy, and what happened in our first class of Naskh writing was love at first sight.
-Dr Sulaiman was a surgeon and his handling and pen manipulation techniques were such a pleasure to look at.
-At the time, he worked close by and offered to teach at my home.
-We agreed on a time each week but due to his work and time, we could not continue for very long.
-His love for poetry was infectious and he introduced me to the works of Ibn Al-Faaridh whose Qaseeda Al-khamriyya became my daily mashq.
+My father then suggested I sit with a friend of his, Dr Sulaiman Nordien whose passion and love for the art of calligraphy and poetry was infectious.
+Dr Sulaiman was a surgeon and his handling and pen manipulation techniques were impressive due to many years of practice, initially being self taught and eventually taught by master calligraphers from Egypt, Turkey and Iran.
+At the time (somewhere in 2009), he worked close by and offered to teach at my home.
+We agreed on a time each week but due to his work commitments, we could not continue for very long.
+He introduced me to the works of Ibn Al-Faaridh whose Qaseeda Al-khamriyya became my daily mashq/practice.

 My journey of Khatt-Al-Arabiy has led me to exciting things.
-Since Novemeber 2017, at the request and invitation of local artist Nisa Gaibie, I hosted our first Arabic Calligraphy introduction course.
+In November 2017, at the request and invitation of local artist Nisa Gaibie, I held my first Arabic Calligraphy introduction course.
 The class was full, but more full of joy and excitement as I met amazing people and made new friends, Alhamdulillah.
 The 1 month crash course became popular and ever since, many people have completed the course whilst some achieved certificates for completing the 100 day challenge.

 In 2018, I joined SAFIA (South African Foundation for Islamic Art) where I was part of some exhibitions which was organised by the foundation, as well as external ones like the Cape Town Art Fair, and Cape Town Ramadan for all event at the Castle of Goodhope.
-In 2019, I decided to focus more on the development of Arabic calligraphy in SA and founded the Arabic Calligraphers South Africa (ACSA) which is a guild for Arabic calligraphy and its supporting book arts like Ebru, paper making, guilding, and illumination design (floral, vegetative and geometric).
+In 2019, I left SAFIA as I decided to focus more on the development of Arabic calligraphy in SA and founded the Arabic Calligraphers South Africa (ACSA website www.acsa.org.za ) which is the first guild for Arabic calligraphy and its supporting book arts like Ebru, paper making, guilding, and illumination design (floral, vegetative and geometric).
 We are supported by AWQAFSA and guided by master calligraphers.
 Like our facebook page https://web.facebook.com/Arabic-Calligraphers-South-Africa-557544671434568/ to keep up to date with events and relevant content.